science-digital/sd-integration-tool-template/README.md

 Implements a simple http based service which provides a `POST /` service endpoint to test if the number contained in the request is a prime number or not.

-We first configure the logging system to use a more "machine" friendly format to simplify service monitoring on the platform.
+We first import a few library functionss and configure the logging system to use a more "machine" friendly format to simplify service monitoring on the platform.

 ```
+import math
+from pydantic import BaseModel, Field
+from pydantic import BaseModel, ConfigDict

+from ivcap_service import getLogger, Service
-from ivcap_ai_tool import start_tool_server, add_tool_api_route, ToolOptions
+from ivcap_ai_tool import start_tool_server, ToolOptions, ivcap_ai_tool, logging_init

 logging_init()
 logger = getLogger("app")
 ```

-This is followed by a standard `FastAPI` service declaration:
+We then describe the service, who to contact and other useful information used whne deploying the service

 ```
-# shutdown pod cracefully
-signal(SIGTERM, lambda _1, _2: sys.exit(0))
+service = Service(

-title="AI tool to check for prime numbers"
+    name="AI tool to check for prime numbers",
-description = """
-AI tool to help determining if a number is a prime number.
-"""

-app = FastAPI(
-    title=title,
-    description=description,
-    version=os.environ.get("VERSION", "???"),
     contact={
         "name": "Max Ott",
         "email": "max.ott@data61.csiro.au",
     },
-    license_info={
+    license={
         "name": "MIT",
         "url": "https://opensource.org/license/MIT",
     },
-    docs_url="/api",
-    root_path=os.environ.get("IVCAP_ROOT_PATH", "")
 )
 ```

 The core function of the tool itself is accessible as `POST /`.
 The service signature should be kept as simple as possible.
+We highly recommend defining the input as well as the result by a single `pydantic` model, respectively.
-However, to be properly used by an Agent, we should provide a comprehensive function documentation including the required parameters as well as the reply.
+However, for a tool to be properly used by an Agent, we should provide a comprehensive function documentation including the required parameters as well as the reply.

+Please also note the `@ivcap_ai_tool` decorator.
+It exposes the service via `POST \`, but also a `GET /` to allow the platform to obtain the tool description which can be used by agents to select the right tool but also understand on how to use it.

 ```
 class Request(BaseModel):